JohannesBuchner/pystrict3/README.rst

 Rules
 --------------

-pystrict3 enforces that variables are only assigned once, and that python keywords are not overwritten.
+pystrict3 enforces that **variables are only assigned once**, and that python keywords are not overwritten.
 This avoids shadowing and change of semantics of variables, and leads to cleaner, more idiomatic code::

     parse = parse(foo)  ## bad